TomVer99/FHICT-typst-template/documentation/manual.typ

   [#icon-val\Default: `none`],
 )

 The `authors-title` parameter is used to set the title of the authors section.
-If it is set to #print_type("none"), the authors section will not have a title.
+If it is set to #print-type("none"), the authors section will not have a title.

 #codly(header: [ #strong[Example code] ])
 ```typ